A Wildwoods Campaign Prologue

 Shielded by the wall spell, Arthrose and his warband were invisible to the undead.
 Thus they headed for the only opponent they could see: Fizban and his merry men.

-Glomb!, Fizban’s Barbarian friend, instead of running towards their cart, decided to make a little detour to beat the “living” crap out of 3 undead soldiers.
-Bad idea as it turned out.
-The armored skeleton hit Glomb with a 20+.
-Removing his Armour of 10 left him pretty much bleeding in the snow.
+Glomb!, Fizban’s Barbarian friend, decided to make a little detour to beat the “living” crap out of 3 undead soldiers, instead of running towards their cart.
+It turned out to be a bad idea.
+The armored skeleton hit Glomb! with a 20+.
+Removing his Armour of 10 and leaving him pretty much bleeding out in the snow.
 Fizban, being right behind him cast a Heal spell with 1 on the D20.
 Suffice to say, he wouldn’t risk sacrificing his precious life points to safe his friend.

 In an act of unexpected comradry, Fizban’s opponent Arthrose casts his signature spell, Wall, between Glomb! and the undead, thus allowing Fizban to run up to his friend to successfully heal him .